reacfen/uninttp/README.md

 }
 ```

-All the examples shown have used function templates to demonstrate the capability of `uni_auto`.
+All the examples shown above have used function templates to demonstrate the capability of `uni_auto`.
 However, it can readily be used in any context.

 ## Test suite: